Bachelor of Zoology and Animal Science

 Course rules

-• DAI001 Academic Integrity and Respect at Deakin (0-credit-point compulsory unit) in their first study period
+• DAI001 Academic Integrity and Respect at Deakin (0-credit-point compulsory unit) in your first study period

 • SLE010 Laboratory and Fieldwork Safety Induction Program (0-credit-point compulsory unit)